0xPolygon/polygon-docs/docs/cdk/architecture/ulxly-stb.md

 #### `L1Escrow`

-- Defines investment strategies
+- Defines investment strategies.
-- Sending token issuance messages to `L2Escrow`
+- Sending token issuance messages to `L2Escrow`.
-- Fulfilling redemption messages from `L2Escrow`
+- Fulfilling redemption messages from `L2Escrow`.

 #### `L2Escrow`

-- Receives minting instructions from `L1Escrow` via the unified bridge upon token deposit, and prompts `L2Token` contract to mint assets to a given address on L2
+- Receives minting instructions from `L1Escrow` via the unified bridge upon token deposit, and prompts `L2Token` contract to mint assets to a given address on L2.
-- Burns the native asset on L2 and sends minting instructions to `L1Escrow` to release assets on L1
+- Burns the native asset on L2 and sends minting instructions to `L1Escrow` to release assets on L1.

 #### `L2Token`

-- Natively mints L2 tokens and sends them to a designated address
+- Natively mints L2 tokens and sends them to a designated address.
-- Interfaces with the `L2TokenConverter` contract
+- Interfaces with the `L2TokenConverter` contract.

 #### `L2TokenConverter`